-(b) A worker who relocates within the State of Oregon may continue treating with the established attending physician and be reimbursed transportation costs.

-(c) Prior to limiting reimbursement under subsection (7)(a) of this rule, the insurer shall provide the worker a written explanation and a list of providers who can timely provide similar services within a reasonable traveling distance for the worker.
-The insurer shall inform the worker that treatment may continue with the established attending physician; however, reimbursement of transportation costs may be limited as described.

-(d) When the director decides travel reimbursement disputes at administrative review or contested case level, the determination will be based on principles of reasonableness and fairness within the context of the specific case circumstances as well as the spirit and intent of the law.
+- (b) A worker who relocates within the State of Oregon may continue treating with the established attending physician or authorized nurse practitioner and be reimbursed transportation costs. - (c) Prior to limiting reimbursement under subsection (7)(a) of this rule, the insurer shall provide the worker a written explanation and a list of providers who can timely provide similar services within a reasonable traveling distance for the worker.
+The insurer shall inform the worker that treatment may continue with the established attending physician or authorized nurse practitioner; however, reimbursement of transportation costs may be limited as described. - (d) When the director decides travel reimbursement disputes at administrative review or contested case level, the determination will be based on principles of reasonableness and fairness within the context of the specific case circumstances as well as the spirit and intent of the law.